UPPMAX/HPC-python/docs/isolatedHPC2N.rst

 .. objectives::

-   - Give a introduction to isolated environments at UPPMAX
+   - Give a introduction to isolated environments at HPC2N

 .. warning::